zama-ai/terraform-mpc-modules/modules/mpc-party/README.md

 When `rds_manage_master_user_password = true`, the module:

-1. Creates random passwords for both main database and KMS connector
+1. Creates random passwords for KMS connector
 2. Stores credentials securely in AWS Secrets Manager

-3. Provides structured secret with database connection details
+Depending on company policy, secrets may be managed differently.
-4. Enables applications to retrieve credentials programmatically
+Zama recommends using the **External Secrets Operator** to manage secrets within the Kubernetes cluster.
+This is not included in this module.

 ### Kubernetes Integration